WakiMak/trentent.github.io-forked/_posts/2015-03-24-appv5-sequencing-folioview-icdcci-with-appv5-issues-with-vfs-not-redirecting.md

 </div>

 <div>
-  There are several calls that appear to look for files (nfomgr4, fcctrl4, mpr, davInt) that maybe generating the error message, but, I am not skilled enough at WinDBG at this time to be able to dig deeper. Â Either way, there appears to be a limitation within AppV5 that prevents this program from operating correctly. Â The same program works in AppV 4.6 without issue though, so it appears AppV5 sill has some work to go to get full compatibility with PITA applications.
+  There are several calls that appear to look for files (nfomgr4, fcctrl4, mpr, davInt) that maybe generating the error message, but, I am not skilled enough at WinDBG at this time to be able to dig deeper.
+Either way, there appears to be a limitation within AppV5 that prevents this program from operating correctly.
+The same program works in AppV 4.6 without issue though, so it appears AppV5 sill has some work to go to get full compatibility with PITA applications.
 </div>

 <div>
 </div>

 <div>
-  Here's the application working fine in AppV 4.6. Â The application was installed identically for both AppV versions.
+  Here's the application working fine in AppV 4.6.
+The application was installed identically for both AppV versions.
 </div>

 <div>